 - ‘What do you like to do in your spare time?’ and 'What is the next personal goal that you're aiming to achieve outside of work?'
-Several recent graduates on Gerald Eve's Inside Buzz page report being quizzed about their hobbies and interests.
+Previous interviewees at Gerald Eve have reported being quizzed about their hobbies and interests.
 Again, giving a genuine answer is the way to be most engaging.
 Showing enthusiasm about something other than property demonstrates a well-rounded character.
 Tell interviewers what drew you to your hobby and what qualities it has helped you develop.
 Show recruiters that you can approach work in an organised and ambitious way by conveying that you have a clear, defined goal in extracurricular activities.

 How to show Gerald Eve recruiters your ‘spark’

 This isn’t an easy characteristic to define, so we discussed it in the TARGETjobs office and decided we would define ‘spark’ as:

 - being bright and quick to catch on